How To Detoxify And Get RID Of Psoriasis Once And For All

 Causes of Psoriasis

-A number of other factors are also thought to cause or contribute to psoriasis, including excessive stress, excess copper and keratin, incomplete protein digestion, bowel toxemia, impaired liver function, alcohol and tobacco consumption, and excessive consumption of animal fats.
+A number of other factors are also thought to cause or contribute to psoriasis, including excessive stress, excess copper and keratin, incomplete protein digestion, bowel toxemia, impaired liver function, sugar, alcohol and tobacco consumption, and excessive consumption of processed foods and animal fats.

 Skin ailments are warning signs that the body is not getting rid of toxins as it should.
-Psoriasis is said to be a life-long disease, but I believe that a total change in your dietary and lifestyle may make it short-lived.
+Psoriasis is said to be a life-long disease, but I believe that with a proper detoxification program, a total change in your dietary and lifestyle may make it short-lived.

 - Also eliminate tobacco and alcohol entirely as they can increase the absorption of toxins from the gut that stimulates psoriasis.